 Respect Men’s Advice Line

 Respect Men’s Advice Line is a helpline for male victims of domestic abuse.
-You can call 0808 801 0327 Monday to Friday from 9 am - 8 pm, email firstname.lastname@example.org Monday to Friday from 9 am - 8 pm and Saturday and Sunday from 10 am - 12 pm and 4 pm - 6 pm.
-You can also access their web chat support Wednesday, Thursday and Friday from 10 am - 11 am and 3 pm - 4 pm.
+You can call 0808 801 0327 Monday to Friday from 10am - 8pm or email firstname.lastname@example.org Monday to Friday from 10am - 8pm.
+You can also access their web chat support Wednesday from 10am - 11:30am and 2:30pm - 4pm.

 The NSPCC offers support to those worried about a child.
-You can call 0808 800 5000 or email email@example.com.
+You can call 0808 800 5000 (currently this is temporarily unavailable, do check NSPCC website for up to date information) or email email@example.com.
 If you are under 18 and need help, call Childline on 0800 1111.

 Alcoholics Anonymous run support groups and provide a helpline for those struggling with alcohol addiction.
 Call 0800 917 7650 or email email@example.com.